-Whether you are planning on constructing a new garage or simply renovating an old one, choosing the best roofing option for a garage is important just as it is for your home.
-You need to keep in mind that the roofing option you will eventually choose shouldn’t just be about matching the roof of your home, but it should also serve its intended purpose – which is to effectively protect everything in it from external elements while enhancing the look and style of your home.
+Whether you are planning on constructing a new garage or simply renovating an old one, choosing the best roofing option for a garage is essential, just as it is for your home.
+You need to keep in mind that the roofing option you will eventually choose shouldn’t just be about matching the roof of your home.
+Still, it should also serve its intended purpose – to effectively protect everything in it from external elements while enhancing the look and style of your home.

 Here are some different roofing options that you can use for your garage and will be a great combination with some of the best house siding out there.
-Either when building a new garage or just renovating one already in existence, this article is exactly what you’re looking for.
+Whether you’re building a new garage or just renovating one already in existence, this article is just what you want to find.

 High Pitched Garage Roofs

-High pitched roofs generally have a pitch above 2.12, they are usually about 6 inches high for every 12 inches across.
-They not only enhance the overall exterior design of a building but also add some durability.
+High-pitched roofs generally have a pitch above 2.12, and they are usually about six or more inches high for every 12 inches across.
+They enhance the overall exterior design of a building and add some durability.

 High pitched roofs can be styled differently, from hip roofs to dome roofs to gable roofs and lots more.
-Constructing a high pitched roof requires a certain type of roofing material irrespective of the style chosen.
-Some of the common roofing materials used for high pitched roofs range from concrete tiles to metal roofing to class 4 shingles and a few others.
-High pitched roofing can be the best option for a garage if you live in areas with high rainfall or snow.
+Constructing a high-pitched roof requires specific types of garage roofing material, irrespective of the style chosen.
+High-pitched roofing can be the best option for a garage if you live in areas with high rainfall or snow.

-Since they have high slopes, it is almost impossible for elements such as moisture to remain on it for a long time thereby preventing leakages that can occur as a result of moisture remaining on the roof for a long time.
+Since they have high slopes, it is almost impossible for elements such as moisture to remain on them for a long time, thereby preventing leakages that can occur due to water remaining on the roof for a long time.

-Choosing a high pitched roof for your garage can equally mean better energy management.
-During summer, a high-pitched roof can help cut down the cost of cooling bills for the garage as it allows for more ventilation.
+Choosing a high-pitched roof for your garage can equally mean better energy management.
+During summer, a high-pitched roof can help cut down the cost of cooling bills for the garage to allow for more ventilation.

-While the high-pitched roofs offer some benefits, they can also be problematic mostly depending on your location.
-In places prone to high winds and hurricanes, choosing a high pitched roof might not be the best choice.
-High winds can peel off the roofing materials and in extreme cases, detach the roof from the walls of the garage causing the roof to collapse.
-Also, in some cases, constructing a high-pitched roof can require a larger budget as some styles require more materials for completion.
+While the high-pitched roofs offer some benefits, they can also be problematic, depending on your location.
+Choosing a high pitched roof might not be the best choice in places prone to high winds and hurricanes.
+High winds can peel off the roofing materials and, in extreme cases, detach the roof from the garage walls, causing the garage roof structure to collapse.
+Also, in some cases, constructing a high-pitched roof can require a larger budget as some styles require more garage materials for completion.

 There is a lot more to learn about pitched roofs!
 We’ve dedicated an entire post to different pitched roof styles.